remcohaszing/monaco-yaml/README.md

 ### Using Monaco webpack loader plugin

-If you're using
+If you’re using
-[monaco webpack plugin](https://github.com/microsoft/monaco-editor/tree/main/webpack-plugin), then instead of the above code, you can extend the plugin's configuration.
+[monaco webpack plugin](https://github.com/microsoft/monaco-editor/tree/main/webpack-plugin), then instead of the above code, you can extend the plugin’s configuration.
 Extend your `webpack.config.js` file with the following:

 ```js